Australia (Australasia)Advice for All Destinations Immunisations Malaria Other Health Risks Notice Board News

 - Selectively advised vaccines - only for those individuals at highest risk: Hepatitis A; Hepatitis B; Japanese Encephalitis.

-Yellow fever vaccination certificate required for travellers aged 1 year or over arriving from countries with risk of yellow fever transmission ( with the exception of Galapagos islands in Ecuador, the island of Tobago and limited to Misiones province in Argentina) and for travellers having transited for more than 12 hours through an airport of a country with risk of yellow fever transmission (with the same exceptions as mentioned above).
+Yellow fever vaccination certificate required for travellers aged 1 year or over arriving from countries with risk of yellow fever transmission ( with the exception of Galapagos islands in Ecuador) and for travellers having transited for more than 12 hours through an airport of a country with risk of yellow fever transmission (with the same exception as mentioned above).

 Notes on the diseases mentioned above